wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/4-manage-msix-app-attach.md

-You’ve learned about MSIX app attach and how it works, now let's find out how you can use it in Contoso’s Windows Virtual Desktop environment.
+You’ve learned about MSIX app attach and how it works.
+Let's find out how you can use it in Contoso’s Windows Virtual Desktop environment.

 # Create an MSIX image for MSIX app attach

-MSIX app attach requires a MSIX image, which is a separate virtual hard disk (VHD) that contains MSIX packages.
-You already learned how to prepare the MSIX package, now let’s explore how to prepare the VHD.
+MSIX app attach requires a MSIX image, which is a separate VHD that contains MSIX packages.
+You already learned how to prepare the MSIX package; now let’s explore how to prepare the VHD.

 First, download the [msixmgr tool](https://aka.ms/msixmgr) and save the msixmrg.zip folder to a folder within a session host VM.
 Then, unzip the **msixmgr.zip** folder and place the MSIX package in the same folder.